-Given the large range of Motorola flip models that appeared in close proximity to each other these are less likely to do as well as the older models or the more quirky phones such as the Motorola V70.
+Given the large range of Motorola flip models that appeared in close proximity to each other. these are less likely to do as well as the older models or the more quirky phones.
+The Motorola V70 for example will achieve far better prices.
 However, these phones were popular with the networks and there will be a large supply of them.

 Despite this I would say there is a premium for this phone over a Nokia of the same age and price point.
 The nature of the flip means the inside of the phone is more likely to be in good condition, although housings are now very rare.

 Where can I get one?

 Both eBay and Amazon have regular sellers offering second-hand models.